When talking about building muscle, many people have some dissent on how long a workout should last for optimal muscle growth.

 A higher load cannot be sustained as long as with a lower load.

-Also, reducing the breaks between each set can be used as a technique to increase intensity.
+Also, reducing the breaks between each set can be used as an intensity technique.

 The higher the intensity, the shorter you should train.